mjkpolo/Zybo-Z7-20-Wiki/Vitis-Vivado-Project.md

 Next, we need to connect our board signals to the IP.
 Click on **Board** in the upper left next to **Sources**, **Design**, and **Signals**

 - Click on **System Clock** and drag it onto the Block Design.
 It should auto connect to the Clocking Wizard.
 After this is done, the old `diff_clock_rtl` pin will be unconnected.
 You should delete it by `right click -> Delete`
 - If your board has a system reset, you can connect it similarly.
-If not, you can use add a **Constant** IP in place of `reset_rtl`.
+If not, you can use a **Constant** IP in place of `reset_rtl`.
 Make sure to set the constant value to the opposite of the active polarity of the reset.
 (Ex. active low, constant is 1).
 Then, delete `reset_rtl`.

 Next, we need to add the UART IP and LEDs